mxz7/nypsi/economy/gambling.md

 the amount of xp you earn is calculated on a number of variables, including your prestige, bet, win multiplier, premium level and inventory items. it works by creating a minmimum and a maximum value, and creating a random number between those. any bonuses from active boosters will then be applied to that generated number.

+## game id

+everytime you gamble (including fights, coinflips etc) a game id may be shown at the bottom of the message. this id shows the related information for each game, such as who created it, win/lose, earnings and the outcome. this is how gambling stats are calculated (`/stats`)